 Mike Hickey is currently the Executive Vice President of Operations for The Hallen Construction Company in the New York tri state area.

 Ben began working as a parts runner and laborer for Pilchuck Contractors in 1990.
 After graduating from the University of Washington in 1996, he began working full-time for Pilchuck Contractors.
 He has moved up through the company as an estimator, project manager and operations manager.
 Pilchuck was purchased by Michels Corporation in 1999 and 2013, Pilchuck transitioned into Michels Pipeline Construction.

-Ben Nelson is the Vice President of Western Operations for Michels Corp. in Kirkland, Washington
+Ben Nelson is the president of Michels Pacific Energy in Santa Clara, California

 Ray grew up watching the company grow from a few employees to over 500 at its peak.
 As a child, Keith would often take Ray to work on the weekends teaching him to operate backhoes and loaders.
 From the age of 15, summer and winter breaks from school were mostly spent in the field learning to install pipe and build brick manholes.
 After high school, Ray went on to earn a Bachelors of Science degree in Construction Management from Colorado State University.
 In January of 1995, he started full time with the company as a crew foreman in New Mexico.
 In 1997, Ray became superintendent of the directional drilling crews in Denver.
 He expanded the directional drilling into a full service trenchless division.

 Ray Swerdfeger is president of K.R.
 Swerdfeger Construction, Inc., in Pueblo, Colorado.